Penalty shoot-out (association football): Overview

 Several leagues, such as the J.League, have experimented with penalty shoot-outs immediately following a drawn league match, with the winner being awarded an extra point.
 In the United States and Canada, Major League Soccer initially also had a shoot-out immediately following the end of full-time, even during league matches, although these shoot-outs differed from standard penalty shoot-outs (see below).
 The final few seasons of the Yugoslav First League before the country's collapse eliminated draws in favour of penalty shoot-outs, with the winner getting one point and the loser getting nothing.
 This practice was controversial and unpopular and was derisively referred to as "Šajber's penalties" after Slavko Šajber, the president of the Yugoslav FA who pushed for the change.

-A team that loses a penalty shoot-out is eliminated from the tournament while the winning team in the shoot-out advances to the next round or is crowned champion but the match is classed as a draw by FIFA.
+The results of a penalty shootout are treated the same as if the winning team won in regulation time (the loser is eliminated from the tournament while the winner moves onto the next stage unless it’s the final, in which the winner is crowned champion while the loser finishes runners up) but the match is classed as a draw by FIFA.
 For instance, the Netherlands are considered to have concluded the 2014 FIFA World Cup undefeated, despite being eliminated at the semi-final stage.

 Procedure

 The following is a summary of the procedure for kicks from the penalty mark.
-The procedure is specified in Law 10 ("Determining the Outcome of a Match") of the Laws of the Game (p.
-71).
+The procedure is specified in Law 10 ("Determining the Outcome of a Match") of the Laws of the Game.